mi-ly/mi-ly/README.md

 ## Hi, I'm Vlad 👋

-Passionate front-end developer based in the US.
+Passionate full-stack developer based in the US.
 I thrive on crafting captivating web experiences that merge design and code.

-🔭 Currently Working On:
-- Building a dynamic website for food bloggers, blending aesthetics with functionality.

 🌱 Currently Learning:
-- Exploring Next.js and TypeScript to enhance my toolkit and build more robust applications.
+- Exploring PostgreSQL and Express.js to enhance my toolkit and build more robust applications.

 👨‍💻 My Personal Website:
 - Discover my portfolio, projects, and insights on my [Personal Website](https://vladislav-lychak.netlify.app/).